CDCgov/prime-reportstream/prime-router/docs/vpn.md

 Run the Windows command `netsh interface ip show config` to verify the InterfaceMetric value has change to 1 for the OpenVPN TAP-Windows interface.
 For example:

-Reference: https://aws.amazon.com/premiumsupport/knowledge-center/client-vpn-fix-dns-query-forwarding/ - it says that changing this setting via the control panel does not work, but this has been confirmed to work.

 ```
 Configuration for interface "OpenVPN TAP-Windows6"
     DHCP enabled:                         Yes